yuvalgarti/screenshot-for-blocked/README.md

 Specail additions:
 * Even if User B blocked the bot, it will still be able to get the wanted screenshot.
 * If the bot can't comment on a tweet (for example, if the user who tweeted locked the comments) - you will get a DM with the screenshot instead of a comment.
+* Add the word "dark" to the mention to get the screenshot in dark-mode.

 When the bot won't be able to do its job?
 1. User A blocked the bot.